Things to Do in Kanchanaburi: Why One Day Isn’t Enough

 Exploring the Vibrant Kanchanaburi Night Market

-There are three main night markets in Kanchanaburi offering a vibrant local experience: Kanchanaburi Night Market, JJ Night Market, and River Kwai Bridge Market.
+There are three main night markets in Kanchanaburi: Kanchanaburi Night Market, JJ Night Market, and River Kwai Bridge Market.

 The ultimate favourite among tourists is the River Kwai Bridge Market.
-Not only does it offer a great mix of delicious western and local street food, it also provides a stunning river’s edge location for unique picnic.
+Not only does it offer a great mix of Western and local street food, it also provides a river’s edge location for a picnic.

-We visited all three and enjoyed them all for different reasons, the JJ Night Market had a really good range of products for sale and the Kanchanaburi night market in the centre of town near the shops had some really fantastic local food but the River Kwai market was the one we had the most fun at.
+We visited all three and enjoyed them all for different reasons.
+The JJ Night Market had a really good range of products for sale and the Kanchanaburi Night Market in the centre of town near the shops had some really good local food, but the River Kwai market was the one we had the most fun at.

 There was live music and local families and teens hanging out enjoying it all.
 If you only have time for one then it should be this one.

-Expect a range of delightful Thai street food, traditional handicrafts and a buzz of authentic atmosphere.
+Expect a range of Thai street food, traditional handicrafts and an authentic atmosphere.

 Down a few beers in Bar Street

-If you are looking for a spot for a few drinks, then perhaps make your way to Bar Street.
+If you’re looking for a spot for a few drinks, then perhaps make your way to Bar Street.
 This street is packed with a mix of laid-back bars and energetic pubs perfect for a fun night out.

 However, be prepared for a hit-or-miss experience with service and crowd quality.
 It’s not the most polished part of Kanchanaburi, but it’s genuine and gives you a real taste of the local nightlife.
-If you’re up for mingling and casual fun, Bar Street is a must-visit.
+If you’re up for mingling and casual fun, Bar Street is worth a visit.

 When One Day in Kanchanaburi is not enough

-Most people don’t realize just how much there is to do in Kanchanaburi.
+Most people don’t realise just how much there is to do in Kanchanaburi.
 However, I hope this guide has shown you why you should consider staying longer.
-The area offers plenty of relaxing riverside accommodations and even the chance to stay in a floating cabin, no matter your budget.
+The area offers plenty of relaxing riverside accommodation and even the chance to stay in a floating cabin, no matter your budget.